BasedAgents/smart-contracts/docs/Whitepaper.md

 ## Conclusion

-BasedAgents provides a comprehensive platform for launching and trading AI agent tokens, with $BAG as the economic backbone.
+Based Agents provides a comprehensive platform for launching and trading AI agent tokens, with $BAG as the economic backbone.
 Through carefully designed tokenomics, referral incentives, and governance mechanisms, we create a sustainable ecosystem where Agent creators can launch their AI agents and communities can actively participate in their development and success.
 This isn't just another token platform—it's a marketplace where real AI agents are deployed, governed, and evolved by their stakeholders.